-ITS News, Opinion– The last few years, our planet seems to have never been absent from various calamities.
+ITS Campus, Opinion– The last few years, our planet seems to have never been absent from various calamities.
 Not a few of them are fatalities, including in Indonesia.
 As the report from the National Disaster Management Agency (BNPB) states that 90 percent of disasters that occurred in 2018 were hydro-meteorological disasters or disasters that were influenced by weather factors.
 This is not other caused by the impact of climate change.

 The World Economic Forum in The 2019 Global Risk Report also stated that climate change is at the top position as the cause of global disasters, such as natural disasters, extreme weather, food and clean water crises, loss of biodiversity, and the collapse of ecosystems.
 This is in accordance with The New York Times report that 50 percent of all species on earth will be extinct in this century.

 Other than that, this change also has a serious impact on various sectors, including the health sector, agriculture, the economy.
 In addition, involuntary migration due to climate change leads to deep social and political instability.
 Based on this explanation, it can be concluded that the danger of climate change is not a figment.

 The Intergovernmental Panel on Climate Change (IPCC), a forum for international communication on climate change states, the biggest cause of climate change is an increase in the surface temperature of the earth (global warming).
 Global warming itself occurs because of the increasing concentration of greenhouse gases (GHG) in the atmosphere.